Six Seattle players raise fists during national anthem after Mariners and Astros kneel in unity

 The Mariners’ 30-man roster is the youngest in Major League Baseball with an average age of 27 years, 259 days.
 The Padres (27 years, 349 days), Marlins (28 years, 17 days) and Tigers (28 years, 29 days) are the next three youngest teams.
 Seattle’s roster includes five players with at least four years of MLB service time — Kyle Seager, Dee Gordon, Bryan Shaw and Taijuan Walker and 14 with less than one year of service time.

 How young are the Mariners?
-They have 10 players making their first appearance on an Opening Day roster: Justin Dunn, Kyle Lewis, Shed Long Jr., Tim Lopes, Matt Magill, Anthony Misiewicz, José Marmolejos, Austin Nola, Yohan Ramirez, Justus Sheffield and Evan White.
+They have 10 players making their first appearance on an opening-day roster: Justin Dunn, Kyle Lewis, Shed Long Jr., Tim Lopes, Matt Magill, Anthony Misiewicz, José Marmolejos, Austin Nola, Yohan Ramirez, Justus Sheffield and Evan White.

 Misiewicz and Ramirez will be making their MLB debut when they appear in their first game.
-White and Marmolejos debuted on Friday night.
+White and Marmolejos debuted Friday night.

 For Marmolejos, his debut was a long time coming.
-Signed as a minor league free agent in the offseason, he had spent nine years in the minor leagues, played in 840 games and made 3,440 plate appearance before his debut.
+Signed as a minor-league free agent in the offseason, he had spent nine years in the minor leagues, played in 840 games and made 3,440 plate appearance before his debut.
 Having his first MLB plate appearance come against reigning American League Cy Young Award winner Justin Verlander was definitely a “Welcome to the big leagues” moment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.